Amatofrancesco99/organic-fertilizers-detection/README.md

 Tests have been conducted over both ROIs, including mixed cases where training was carried out on fields from one country and classification on fields located in another (or same).
 In short, results suggest that the spectral signature of manure application is homogeneous within fields located in the same country, and that combining optical and thermal data allows achieving the best classification performances.
 Radar data, instead, provides no significant contribution to system performances.
-The proposed method provides a valuable foundation toward development of a tool to monitor manure application in crop fields and ensure compliance with environmental regulations.
+The proposed method provides a valuable foundation toward development of a tool to monitor manure application on crop fields and ensure compliance with environmental regulations.

 ## **Download**
 You can download a copy of all the files in this repository by cloning the git repository: